cooroo/hackintosh/README.md

       <false/>
   </dict>
   ```
   - `KernelAndKextPatches` Section.
-In order to make all use port works, we need a patch, otherwise will stuck at 'waiting for boot media' if the port which usb stick pluged in doesn't work.
+In order to make all usb port works, we need a patch, otherwise will stuck at 'waiting for boot media' if the port which usb stick plugged in doesn't work.
   ```xml
   <key>KernelAndKextPatches</key>
   <dict>